lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

             +-- ... --+- ... -+-+- ... -+---...---+-+

 ~~~~
-{: #Fig-NotLastWin title='Fragmentation Format for Fragments except the Last One, Window mode'}
+{: #Fig-NotLastWin title='Fragment Format for Fragments except the Last One, Window mode'}